 Get a TwoPhaseCommitTransactionManager instance

-TransactionFactory factory = TransactionFactory.create("<configuration file path>");
+TransactionFactory factory = TransactionFactory.create("<CONFIGURATION_FILE_PATH>");

 TwoPhaseCommitTransactionManager manager = factory.getTwoPhaseCommitTransactionManager();

-Start a transaction (coordinator only)
+Start a transaction (for Coordinator)

 TwoPhaseCommitTransaction tx = manager.start();

-TwoPhaseCommitTransaction tx = manager.start("<transaction ID>");
+TwoPhaseCommitTransaction tx = manager.start("<TRANSACTION_ID>");

 tx.getId();